opoirion/snATACUtils/README.md

         fastq read file index paired read 1
   -fastq_R2 string
-        fastq read file index paired read 2 -max_nb_reads int
+        fastq read file index paired read 2 -guess_nb_lines
+        guess automatically position of the lines (for mulithread).
+May be not safe in some situation -index_no_replicate string
+        <OPTIONAL> path toward indexes when only 1 replicate is used
+  -index_replicate_r1 string
+        <OPTIONAL> path toward indexes of R1 replicates (i.e. replicate number 1)
+  -index_replicate_r2 string
+        <OPTIONAL> path toward indexes of R2 replicates (i.e. replicate number 2)
+  -max_nb_mistake int
+        Maximum number of mistakes allowed to assign a reference read id (default 2) (default 2) -max_nb_reads int
         <OPTIONAL> max number of reads to process (default 0 => None)
   -nbThreads int
-        number of threads to use (default 1) -taglength int
+        number of threads to use (default 1) -output_tag_name string
+        tag for the output file names (default None) -taglength int
         <OPTIONAL> number of nucleotides to consider at the end
          and begining (default 8) (default 8)
+  -use_bzip2_go_lib
+        use bzip2 go library instead of native C lib (slower) -write_extensive_logs
+        write extensive logs (can consume extra RAM memory and slower the process) -write_logs
+        write logs (might slower the execution time)

 ```